Craig Cornick seated in front of the iQuote office backdrop

 Direct contact

-For advisory work, investor conversations, interviews, and direct introductions.
+For advisory work, investor conversations, interviews, and introductions.

-Craig works with law firms, funders, operators, and journalists exploring how legal AI and litigation finance are reshaping claimant-side legal work.
+Craig works with law firms, funders, operators, and journalists exploring how legal AI and litigation finance are reshaping legal services and dispute resolution.